py-pdf/pypdf/docs/user/merging-pdfs.md

 During merging, the relevant named destination will also imported.

-If you want to insert pages in the middle of the destination, use `merge` (which provides (insertion) position).
+If you want to insert pages in the middle of the destination, use `merge` (which provides an insertion position).
 You can insert the same page multiple times, if necessary even using a list-based syntax:

 ```python